Get Going Guide (2026)

 The trap: A parent who rarely handled day-to-day care suddenly demands 50/50 custody.
 Courts are skeptical.

-hat matters: Courts value consistency.
+Why that matters: Courts value consistency.
 Continuity signals capability.
 Sudden involvement looks strategic.

 2. Financial Positioning